dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 }
 ```

-Note that prefixes can be defined for the ontologies defined in this file, but this is only necessary if the ontology
+It is not necessary to define prefixes for the ontologies that are defined in this file.
+Ontologies in the same
-needs to be referred to explicitly by another ontology within the same file.
+file can refer to each other via their name.
+See also [here](./dsp-tools-create-ontologies.md#referencing-ontologies).

 ### "$schema" object